 Leamington Spa, United Kingdom, January 22, 2015 --(PR.com

 )-- Independent educational charity The Smallpeice Trust has recently launched a new course timetable for 2015 and is seeking hundreds of 12 to 17 year old students to sample their engineering taster courses.
 Any student can apply to attend a wide range of subsidised residential courses which take place at universities nationwide.
-Subjects include Artificial Intelligence, Automotive Engineering, Electronics with Cyber Security, Nuclear Engineering, Railway Engineering, and Structural Engineering.
+Subjects include Artificial Intelligence, Automotive Engineering, Electronics with Cyber Security, Low Carbon Energy, Marine Technology, Railway Engineering and Structural Engineering.
 These are designed for students with an interest or natural flair in Science, Maths, Design or Technology with a view to encouraging them to consider a career in engineering.

 All Smallpeice courses are linked to the National Curriculum and are designed to improve core skills such as team building, financial management, communication and problem solving.
 By attending one of their courses students will gain experience of university and working life that will accelerate their personal development and their potential for greater academic achievement.

-The ECITB Engineering Experience course costs £95 for four days full board, and includes all course materials and supervised social activities.
-Course information and application forms can be accessed from smallpeicetrust.org.uk.
+The Nuclear Engineering courses costs £225 for 4-days full board, and includes all course materials and supervised social activities.
+Course information, current availability and application forms can be accessed from smallpeicetrust.org.uk or by telephoning 01926 333200.
 Interested students are advised to apply early, as applications will be reviewed and places allocated on a first come, first served basis.

-Media are invited to come along during the course to view the students in action on 9th April 2015.
-Contact The Smallpeice Trust if you would like to attend.
+Media are invited to come along during the course to view the students in action.
+Please contact The Smallpeice Trust if you would like to attend.